amiaopensource/vrecord/README.md

 ```
 $ vrecord -p
 ```
-Vrecord will prompt you to press enter.
-When you press enter the vrecord window will open up and start displaying any video signal that is coming from the capture card.
-If you haven't already set up vrecord it will prompt you to choose some options.
+If you haven't already set up vrecord it will prompt you to make some selections related to your audio video inputs.
+Otherwise vrecord will just prompt you to press enter.
+When you press enter the vrecord window will open up and start displaying any video signal coming through from the capture device.

 ### Edit Mode ###

-Edit mode opens a GUI window that allows you to change your recording options.
+Running vrecord in edit mode opens a GUI window that allows you to change your recording options and then start digitizing a tape.

+Run edit mode by typing:
+```
+$ vrecord -e
+```
 After selecting all of your options and pressing "OK" the you will be prompted to enter a unique ID for the file.
 After the ID is entered, the incoming video signal will be recorded to a file with some associated metadata files.
 When you are done recording, close the vrecord window.
 If you've set a time limit for capture the vrecord window should automatically close when the time limit has been reached.

-Run edit mode by typing:
-```
-$ vrecord -e
-```

-By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected like codec and video bit depth).
+By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected in the GUI like codec and video bit depth).

 #### Options for Video Capture ####

-All of options in the vrecord GUI (which appears when running `vrecord -e`) are explained below.
+All of options in the vrecord GUI (which appears when running `vrecord -e`) or otherwise in text prompts are explained below.
 If you want to feel like a college freshman you can choose "Undeclared" for any of the options below.
 You will be prompted later to make a choice before the software actually starts recording:

 **Select a recording directory** — Choose the location (on an internal or external hard drive) where you want your resulting video files and metadata files to be saved.

 **Select video input** — Choose how the video signal will be entering the capture device.
 You can receive the video signal through Composite, SDI, Component, or S-Video cables.

 **Select audio input** — Choose how the audio signal will be entering the capture device.
-You can receive the audio signal through Analog (such as XLR), SDI, or Digital audio cables.
+You can receive the audio signal through Analog (such as XLR), SDI, or other digital audio cables.

 **Select file format** — Choose the file format that you want the video to be saved in.
 This is also often called the container.

 **Select codec for video** — Choose how you would like the video signal to be encoded digitally.
 You can choose from some uncompressed, lossless, and lossy codecs.

-**Select bit depth for video** — Choose the amount of bit depth you would like for your video file.
+**Select bit depth for video** — Choose the level of bit depth you would like for your video file.
 Vrecord currently supports 8 and 10-bit video capture.

 **Select audio channel mapping** — Choose how you want the audio to be captured.
 Currently vrecord captures audio at 24-bits and can only capture 4 tracks.
 The options are:
 * "2 Stereo Tracks" — For capturing videotape formats that have four tracks which are arranged as stereo pairs.